FIND NURSING SCHOOLS

 The tuition range displayed below displays total program cost.
 Lasting only two years, this is a great choice for people who have a limited amount of time for education.

 Our ADN Ranking Methodology

 |Criteria||Must be approved by Pennsylvania State Board of Nursing|

 NCLEX pass rates should be available for last 4 Years

-Check Out The 10 Best Out of 26 Pennsylvania State Board of Nursing Approved RN (ADN) Programs for 2020
+Here are the 10 Best Pennsylvania Board of Registered Nursing Approved RN (ADN) Programs in Pennsylvania for 2023

 In Northampton Community College, they prepare well-versed, technically competent nurses.
 The ADN program in NCC aims to mold NCLEX-ready students and turn them into successful RNs.

 The program consists of four semesters with an average of five subjects per semester and 70 units all in all.
 Clinical learning experiences happen in different healthcare agencies in Lehigh Valley and its surrounding areas.
 These are scheduled between 6:30 a.m. to 5:00 p.m., but the school may possibly schedule these at night or during weekends when necessary.